-Burn injury solicitors
+Burn injury at work compensation claim solicitors

 Burns are a common hazard to employees in workplaces across the UK.
 Burn injuries at work are not limited to accidents caused by fire or heat, they can also be caused by exposure to chemicals, extreme cold or even friction, electricity and radiation.

 If you have been burned during the course of your employment due to the negligence of somebody else, you are entitled to make a claim for burn at work compensation.
 If you would like to speak to a specialist burn injury lawyer, call us on 0161 696 6235 or complete our online enquiry form and we will contact you directly.